Top 10 Redundancy Tips for Employers

 7. Have you consulted correctly?

 - The redundancy consultation process should be meaningful and proper.
-Once you have identified which employees are at risk of redundancy, they should be advised of this and told the length of the consultation period.
+Once you have identified which of your employees are at risk of redundancy, they should be advised of this and told the length of the consultation period.
 Twenty-one days is enough time to ensure one-to-one meetings take place

-- It is important to include employees on long-term sick leave or maternity leave in all consultation discussions
+- It is important to include your employees on long-term sick leave or maternity leave in all consultation discussions

 - Where more than 20 employees at a single establishment face dismissal within a period of 90 days there are separate requirements for collective redundancies

 - Consultation is a two-way process and this is also an opportunity to explore alternatives to redundancy